nlp-project-germain-group-6/nlp-web-scraping/README.md

 - Read this README.md file.

-- Download the 'acquire.py', 'explore.py', 'prepare.py', 'model.py' and 'Final_Notebook.ipynb' files.
+- Download and import the 'acquire.py', 'explore.py', 'prepare.py', 'model.py' and 'Final_Notebook.ipynb' files in our repository.

+- Import all the other libraries listed in the 'Import Libraries' section.

 - Run the 'Final_Notebook.ipynb' file.

+When using any function housed in the created modules above, ensure full reading of comments and docstrings to understand its proper use and passed arguments or parameters.

 [[Return to Top]](#Using-Natural-Language-Processing-to-Predict-Programming-Languange)